EWG News and Analysis

 When it comes to food and health, the agriculture system, and consumer choices, the conversation often starts around the dinner table.
 Laurie David, activist and producer, has written The Family Cooks, with Kirstin Uhrenholdt, her longtime collaborator, to get us talking about dishes that are simple, fast, “low in the bad stuff and high in the good stuff” – and that bring kids into the cooking process.
 They demystify cooking terms and break down basic prep techniques to help us make stress-free meals that foster health, togetherness and happy palates.

 Laurie has given us an exclusive excerpt below to share with you, and we will share a few of her recipes down the road.
-Order your copy of The Family Cooks today on Amazon (you’ll help support EWG) and get to the farmer’s market to enjoy the spring produce bounty.
+Get to the farmer’s market to enjoy the spring produce bounty.

 Let’s Talk Trash by Laurie David